incub77/sevicontrol/Readme.md

 ============

  The home ventilation system is controlled via a small surface mounted box, that houses two components.
- A small control panel, with some buttons to switch modes and a controller board, that basically drives the fans.
+ A small control panel with some buttons to switch modes and a controller board, that basically drives the fans.
  The control panel and the controller board are connected with four wires.
- The outer two wires provide 12V DC for the board and the fans, while the inner two wires are used by a RS-485 bus.
+ The outer two wires provide 12V DC for the board and the fans, while the inner two wires are used for a RS-485 bus.
  To control the home ventilation system, we disconnect the bus and build two busses with a Raspberry Pi in the middle.